Al-Markhiya Stadium

-Al-Markhiya Stadium is a football stadium in Doha, Qatar.
+Al-Markhiya Stadium is a football stadium in the Al Markhiya district of Doha, Qatar.
 The football team Al-Markhiya SC play there.
 Built in 1995, the Al-Markhiya Stadium covers 68,000 sqm and features a football pitch with a capacity for 200 people, locker rooms and an administrative office.

+Location

+Al-Markhiya Stadium is accessible via public transportation.
+The nearest bus stop is on Qurtuba Street, approximately a 25-minute walk from the stadium.
+The closest metro station is the Doha Exhibition and Convention Center (DECC), about a 30-minute walk away.
+Bus lines L519 and T607 serve the area, and the M1 metro line stops near the DECC station.